shanngray/Memetic-Agents/src/system_prompt_templates/self_improvement_prompt.md

 7. If an output schema is provided, ensure the output still matches the schema.

 Remember: Changes should be evolutionary rather than revolutionary, maintaining system stability while improving performance.

-Format the response as a JSON array of objects, where each object has:
-{
-    "prompt": "The improved prompt.",
-    "thoughts": "Your thoughts on the prompt and its improvements."
-}